 Red Med Bin Program for Medication Waste Disposal

-Residents now have access to disposal of expired or unwanted medications at 6 locations through the Red Med Bin disposal program.
+Residents now have access to safe and proper disposal of expired or unwanted medications at 6 locations through the Red Med Bin disposal program.
 This is an expansion of a medication collection program which began in 2009.

 Accepted materials include unwanted or expired prescription and over the counter medicines, medication samples, cold and flu medications, unopened epi-pens and veterinary medications.
 Please bring all medicines in their original containers with personal information blacked out.
 No sharps of any type will be accepted.
 Other unaccepted items include personal care items such as soaps and shampoos, empty containers, thermometers and used epi-pens.
 (Mercury thermometers can be accepted at the following pharmacies: Macomb Pharmacy located at ProMedica Regional Hospital (formally Mercy Memorial Hospital), Medicine Shoppe Pharmacy in Lambertville and Monroe County Health Department in Monroe.)

 Red Med Bin Locations (Please call ahead for hours of operation if not listed below):

 - City of Monroe Police Department - 734-243-7500

 - Monroe Post of the Michigan State Police - Open Monday-Friday, 8 a.m. - 4 p.m.